FAQs about BRI's Teacher Council

 The application consists of profile information and short answer responses and requires submission of a writing sample as well as a letter of recommendation from an administrator or department head.

-Laura Vlk, Senior Manager of Teacher Services, leads our Teacher Council.
+Laura Vlk, Director of Educator Engagement, leads our Teacher Council.
 Feel free to reach out with any additional questions.